pkutaj/pkutaj.github.io/_posts/2019-11-13-C-SHARP-unit-tests.md

 last_modified_at: 2019-11-15
 ---
 ## the case
-the puzzle (used in interviews quite a lot) is the essence of unit testing
+the puzzle (used in interviews quite a lot) is the essence of c# unit testing with xunit

-## solution
-lorem ipsum

 ### toc